mlliarm/jmath/README.md

 |   _    -_

 _%_			NB.
 Infinity/Infinity
 |NaN error	NB.
-Result: NaN error, should have been _.
+Result: domain error, should have been _.
 |   _    /_

    0^0			NB.
 0^0